flaming-chameleon/top-100-linux-commands/README.md

 ### 21. **grep**
 Searches for patterns in files.
+- searches  for PATTERNS in each FILE.
+PATTERNS is one or more patterns separated by newline characters, and grep prints each line that matches  a  pattern.
+Typically PATTERNS should be quoted when grep is used in a shell command.
 ```bash
 # Search for a pattern in a file
 grep 'pattern' filename.txt